 Our gardens are all highly complex and interactive ecosystems, the actions we take have both short and long term effects.
-In the factsheets below we cover a wide variety of pest management methods which you can use in your garden.
+In the factsheets below we cover a wide variety of pest and problem management methods which you can use in your garden.

 Garden Pest Control – A wide variety of pest management methods which you can use in your garden.
 All the recommended methods have a relatively low environmental impact but are effective.